Lauren's Blog

 For instance, I have seen all of these scenarios play out in real life:

-• You purchased a home based on commute – guess what?
+• You purchased a home based on the commute – guess what?
 You got a surprise dream job!
 New commute!

-• A family member falls ill and you need to move closer to them, or travel to them daily.
+• A family member falls ill and you need to move closer to them or travel to them daily.

-• Dad broke his hip, and needs in-home care.
+• Dad broke his hip and needs in-home care.
 In your home care, that is.

 • You never wanted kids…until you did.
 When I was a baby I slept in a tiny dresser drawer on a boat, but eventually kids kinda outgrow dresser drawers and need their own space.

 • “I don’t have a dog, why do I need a backyard?”
-Uh oh, you fell in love with Charles, an energetic 100 pound mutt, up for rescue that you saw on Instagram…. and you don’t have a backyard.
+Uh oh, you fell in love with Charles, an energetic 100-pound mutt, up for rescue that you saw on Instagram…. and you don’t have a backyard.

-• You’ve never minded renting an apartment on a busy street, why would you mind owning a house on one (despite my firmly telling you “NO!”), and yeah, now it’s a big deal ‘cos you have kids and your partner is working night shift and can’t sleep through all the fucking traffic noises.
+• You’ve never minded renting an apartment on a busy street, why would you mind owning a house on one (despite my firmly telling you “NO!”), and yeah, now it’s a big deal ‘cos you have kids and your partner is working the night shift and can’t sleep through all the fucking traffic noises.

 • When you were a renter, layout didn’t really matter so much, so you thought it wouldn’t matter in the home you bought.
 Now, it really, really does.